eReuse/commons/README.md

 If you are a local instance of eReuse.org and you want to know how to define your agreements follow this guide.

 ## Agreement between eReuse.org an a donor
-1. Select the agreement template (ex: agreement_commons_donor_ca.md in Catalan language).
+1. Select the **Donor Framework Agreement** in your language (ex: DonorFrameworkAgreement_CA.md in Catalan language).
+2. Download de md (Markdown) document.
-2. Substitute parameters (TODO: search and replace script).
+3. Substitute parameters (TODO: search and replace script).
-3. Conversion to odt, pdf, html and others
-* 3.1 Download de md (Markdown) document.
-* 3.2 Install or user [Pandoc] online (http://pandoc.org/demos.html#examples)
+4. Conversion to odt, pdf and others.
+Install or user [Pandoc] online (http://pandoc.org/demos.html#examples)

 ## Agreement between eReuse.org an providers

+TODO.
+Once finished loc

 ## Agreement between eReuse.org an receivers